Where can Botox be used?

 It is commonly injected in the frontalis (forehead ) muscle and achieves a relaxation in the lines caused when raising the eyebrows.

 In the glabella (frown lines in between the eyebrows) it is usually injected at 5 points to bring about softening in this area.
 This treatment yields great results if a client has a strong frown or has the undesirable line that runs down between the eyebrows.
-Regular use of Botox in this area, can result in the line disappearing significantly/almost altogether.
+Regular use of Botox in this area can result in the line disappearing significantly/almost altogether.

 Many individuals enjoy having a slightly raised/arched brow.
 Botox used in this area achieves a very desirable arched brow.
-The degree of arch is dependent on the number of units injected.
+The degree of the arch is dependent on the number of units injected.

 Some clients struggle with “bunny lines”.
 These are lines that form on either side of the nose when we smile or express ourselves.
 Botox is a suitable treatment option for this troublesome area.

-Ask most women which area of their face bothers them, and many will reply ..crows feet!
+Ask most women which area of their face bothers them, and many will reply … crows feet!
 These are lines that form on the side of the eyes and become apparent as we age or if we express ourselves quite strongly in this area of the face.
 It is quite a bothersome area for clients as it seems to attract undesired attention to the face.
 If the eyes are the windows to our souls, then it is easy to see why so many people are keen to have this area looking flawless!

-Botox can also be used in the lower two thirds of the face with good effect.
+Botox can also be used in the lower two-thirds of the face with good effect.

-Often we have over activity in the depressor angular oris muscle.
+Often we have overactivity in the depressor angular oris muscle.
 Overactivity in this muscle causes a downward drooping of the side of the lips.
 This can be corrected quite effectively by injecting just a few units of Botox in the muscle.
 It can often be very effective and obviate the need for dermal filler in this area at times.

 Botox can be injected into the chin to reduce the appearance of a “knobbly chin”.
-This golf ball like appearance is often related to muscle overactivity and injecting a small quantity on either side can soften the appearance considerably.
+This golf ball-like appearance is often related to muscle overactivity and injecting a small quantity on either side can soften the appearance considerably.

-Botox has clinical applications outside of the face as well.
+Clinical applications outside of the face

-Botox injected along the platysmal bands on the neck can result in a significant improvement in the lines around the neck and soften the strained appearance that occurs around the platysmal bands as a client ages.
+Botox injected along with the platysmal bands on the neck can result in a significant improvement in the lines around the neck and soften the strained appearance that occurs around the platysmal bands as a client ages.
 This procedure of treating neck/décolleté is often referred to in aesthetic medicine as the “Nefertiti Neck Lift”.